fengzhao/gitbooks-devops-roadmap/README.md

 # **Curiouser's Devops Roadmap**

-This gitbook records the technical roadmap of Devops Curiouser.
+This gitbook record the technical roadmap of Devops Curiouser.

 ## **Link**